-- your name, home address and telephone number and any other person living or employed on the premises? - the name, home address and telephone number of anyone else who will regularly be in unsupervised contact with the children attending the early years provision? - a daily record of the names of the children being cared for on the premises, their hours of attendance and the names of each child's key person (if this is not the childminder themselves? - your certificate of registration (which can be displayed digitally, for example on a childminder's website, and must be available to parents and, or carers on request)?
+- name, home address and telephone number of the provider and any other person living or employed on the premises? - name, home address and telephone number of anyone else who will regularly be in unsupervised contact with the children attending the early years provision? - a daily record of the names of the children being cared for on the premises, their hours of attendance and the names of each child's key person? - your certificate of registration (which must be displayed at the setting and shown to parents and, or carers on request)?